 Animal cruelty encompasses a range of behaviors harmful to animals, from neglect to malicious killing.
 Most cases investigated are found to be unintentional neglect that can be resolved through education and support.
 Intentional cruelty, or abuse, is knowingly depriving an animal of food, water, shelter, socialization, or veterinary care or maliciously torturing, maiming, mutilating, or killing an animal.

 All animal cruelty is a concern because it is wrong to inflict suffering on any living creature.
-Intentional cruelty is a particular concern because it is a sign of psychological distress and often indicates that an individual either has already experienced violence or may be predisposed to committing acts of violence.
+Intentional cruelty is a concern because it is a sign of psychological distress and often indicates that an individual has already experienced violence or may be predisposed to committing acts of violence.

 You are the eyes and ears of animals being abused.
 Some are tied out with no shelter, food or water, and sometimes left abandoned to die.
 Dogs that are tied out or confined in a pen require a dog house.
 Livestock requires shade trees.